nem-repair-tool/nem-repair-tool.github.io/index.md

 <!-- # Automated Program Repair using Formal Specifications. -->

 ## Abstract
-We propose a novel approach to automatically repair buggy heap-manipulating programs using separation logic specifications.
+We propose a novel method to automatically repairing buggy heap-manipulating programs using constraint solving and deductive synthesis.
 Given an input program C and its formal specification in the form of a Hoare
-triple: {P} C {Q}, we
-utilize
-a verification
-system to verify if C is correct against the provided specification.
+triple: {P} C {Q}, we use a separation-logic-based verifier to verify if program C is correct w.r.t. its specifications.
-If the input program is found buggy, we then repair it in the following steps.
+If program C is found buggy, we then repair it in the following steps.
-We first rely on the verification results to collect suspicious statements of the buggy program and rank them by their likelihood to introduce bugs.
+First, we rely on the verification results to collect a list of suspicious statements of the buggy program.
-For each suspicious statement, we temporarily replace it by a template patch which may comprise several statements.
+For each suspicious statement, we temporarily replace it with a template patch representing the desired statements.
-We also capture this patch
-by using
-a pair of
-unknown second-order pre- and post-conditions.
+The template patch is also formally specified using a pair of unknown pre- and postcondition.
-We then utilize the verification tool again to analyze the temporarily patched program to collect constraints on the specification of the template patch with the help of the original specification P and Q.
+Next, we use the verifier to analyze the temporarily patched program to collect constraints related to the pre- and postcondition of the template patch.
-These constraints
-are inferred
-by our constraint solver to discover the suitable specification of the template patch.
+Then, these constraints are solved by our constraint solving technique to discover the suitable specifications of the template patch.
-This discovered specification can be used to synthesize a candidate patch for the buggy program.
+Subsequently, these specifications can be used to synthesize program statements of the template patch, consequently creating a candidate program.
-The candidate patch
-is marked as a correct patch
-if it is
+Finally, if the candidate program is validated, it is returned as the repaired program.
-validated by the verification engine.
-We demonstrate the effectiveness of our method by comparing our implemented tool with a mutation-based approach on buggy versions of 15 heap-manipulating programs.
+We demonstrate the effectiveness of our approach by evaluating our implementation and a state-of-the-art approach on a benchmark of 231 buggy programs.
-Evaluation results show that our tool successfully repairs 211/219 buggy programs and considerably outperforms a state-of-the-art specification-based repair tool.
+The experiment results show that our tool successfully repairs 223 buggy programs and considerably outperforms the compared tool.

 ## NEM
 NEM is build on top of the [HIP](http://loris-5.d2.comp.nus.edu.sg/hip/index.html)